FG mandates employee compensation scheme for all civil servants

 The federal government has mandated full compliance with the Employee’s Compensation Scheme, ESC, by all Federal Ministries, Departments and Agencies, MDA, by enrolling all public workers in the scheme.

-This came as the Nigeria Social Insurance Trust Fund, NSITF, plans to commence service-wide sensitization of civil servants to ensure a seamless implementation of ECS in the federal civil service.
+This came as the Nigeria Social Insurance Trust Fund, NSITF, plans to commence a service-wide sensitization of civil servants for a seamless implementation of ECS in the federal civil service.

-A statement by NSITF said these were part of the fallouts of its Managing Director, Oluwaseun Faleye-led management meeting with the Head of the Civil Service, HoCSF, Mrs. Esther Walson-Jack, in Abuja.
+A statement by NSITF, said these were the part of the fallouts of its Managing Director of NSITF, Mr Oluwaseun Faleye, led management’s meeting with the Head of the Civil Service, HoCSF, Mrs. Esther Walson-Jack, in Abuja.

-Meanwhile, Mrs. Walson-Jack has pledged full support to NSITF in ensuring that all public workers benefit from the ECS by partnering with the fund as it undertakes the sensitization campaign across the service.
+Meanwhile, Mrs. Walson-Jack, has pledged full support to NSITF in ensuring that all public workers benefit from the ECS, by partnering the fund as it undertakes the sensitization campaign across the service.

 Speaking, Mr. Faleye lauded the Head of Service’s welfare-centered initiatives and noted that the opportunity to serve on the Head of Service’s Committee for the Federal Civil Service Strategy and Implementation Plan 2025 (FCSSIP2025) strengthened his resolve to ensure the implementation of the ECS in the federal civil service.